-We propose a cross-cutting experimental design where we simultaneously target the landless workers with migration subsidy interventions, and the employers with a technology subsidy intervention.
-We will run a 2×2 (plus control) randomized saturation design, where we vary the intensity of the migration offers on the labor supply side and the intensity of sprayer subsidies on the labor demand side.
-On the labor supply side, in half of the treated villages 70% of eligible households will receive offers for migration subsidies (high intensity) while in the other half only 15% of eligible households will be offered subsidies (low intensity).
-Similarly, in half of treated villages sprayers will be offered to employers at a 40% subsidy (high intensity) while in the other half they will be offered at full price (low intensity).
-This experimental variation in sprayer and migration subsidies will allow us to trace out the labor demand curve, because we will see how employers react to changes in the cost of labor and the price of a substitute.
+We implement a cross-cutting experimental design where we simultaneously target the landless workers with migration subsidy interventions and the employers with a technology subsidy intervention.
+We run a 2×2 (plus control) randomized saturation design, where we vary the intensity of the migration offers on the labor supply side and the intensity of sprayer subsidies on the labor demand side.
+On the labor supply side, in half of the treated villages, 70% of eligible households receive offers for migration subsidies (high intensity) while in the other half only 15% of eligible households are offered subsidies (low intensity).
+Similarly, in half of the treated villages sprayers are offered to employers at a 40% subsidy (high intensity) while in the other half they are offered at full price (low intensity).
+This experimental variation in sprayer and migration subsidies allows us to trace out the labor demand curve because we see how employers react to changes in the cost of labor and the price of a substitute.

-We will sample 3500 households and 1800 employers across 180 villages for this project.
-We will collect data in 3 rounds:
+We sample 3500 households and 1800 employers across 180 villages for this project.
+We collect data in 3 rounds:

-- Baseline data for workers and employers in the villages will be collected during 2018, before the planting season.
+- Baseline data for workers and employers in the villages is collected in 2018, before the planting season.

-- The migration subsidy and sprayer marketing interventions will launch around the time of 2018 planting.
-Our implementing partner will collect administrative data on subsidy take-up and sprayer purchase.
+- The migration subsidy and sprayer marketing interventions are launched around the time of 2018 planting.
+Our implementing partner collects administrative data on subsidy take-up and sprayer purchase.

-- If the results from the first follow-up look promising, we plan to collect another round of data in 2020 after the next lean season and harvest to track persistence of effects.
-We are not asking for funds in this proposal because we will make a decision on whether to conduct this longer-run survey after seeing the results in 2019.
-We will apply for additional funding in 2019 from other sources if the results warrant it
+- If the results from the first follow-up looked promising, so we collected another round of data in 2020 after the next lean season and harvest to track persistence of effects.
+W

-Our experimental design and longitudinal dataset will give us the opportunity to examine the following questions:
+Our experimental design and longitudinal dataset give us the opportunity to examine the following questions: